shenwei356/kmcp/README.md

 (check the [benchmark](https://bioinf.shenwei.me/kmcp/benchmark/profiling))

-### 2. Fast sequence search from large scales of genomic datasets
+### 2. Fast sequence search against large scales of genomic datasets

-KMCP can be used for fast sequence search from large scales of genomic dataset as [BIGSI](https://github.com/Phelimb/BIGSI) and [COBS](https://github.com/bingmann/cobs) do.
+KMCP can be used for fast sequence search against large scales of genomic dataset as [BIGSI](https://github.com/Phelimb/BIGSI) and [COBS](https://github.com/bingmann/cobs) do.
 We reimplemented and modified the Compact Bit-Sliced Signature index (COBS) algorithm, bringing a small database size and much faster searching speed